-- 1. Create a time series of surface Temperature, Dewpoint Temperature and Wind Barbs for five hours over Beijing (ZBAA).
+- 1. Create a time series of surface Temperature, Dewpoint Temperature and Wind Barbs for five hours over any station.
 Change the Temperature and Dewpoint Temperature axes in the plot so they have the same range.
-Use six netCDF files provided from 03 UTC to 07 UTC and display the data in 30-minute intervals. - 2.
+Use six netCDF files provided from 03 UTC to 07 UTC and display the data in 15-minute intervals. - 2.
 Modify the chart from problem #1 so you have three separate charts: Place Wind Barbs in the top left chart, Pressure in the top right chart, and Temperature and Dewpoint Temperature in the bottom chart (Hint: Change the chart names to separate out parameters!) - 3.
-Using the same times used in problems 1 and 2, create your own station model layout that display the Dewpoint Depression in green over the center of the station with the station ID below the Dewpoint Depression, the Temperature to the upper left, and Dewpoint Temperature to the upper right.
+Using the same times used in problems 1 and 2, create your own station model layout that displays the Dewpoint Depression in green over the center of thes tation, the Temperature to the upper left, and Dewpoint Temperature to the upper right.
 Display the observations using the new layout and use 15-minute time intervals to display the data.